BlauGroup/RNMC_archived/README.md

 CC=gcc ./build.sh
 ```

-If you are on a cluster, dependencies might not be present in which case it is worthwhile building them.
-For example, sqlite can be built as follows:
+If you are on a cluster and sqlite is not present, it can be built as follows:

 ```
 cd $HOME